sanjothebay/1st_portfolio_project/README.md

-****  This web page is using Bootstrap to help with the responsiveness.
-This is my second homework assignment given to us by Technology de Monterrey Mexico Coding.
-I provided the instruction given to us on this README.md .
-I pulled the work from the Tech Monterrey Gitlab and I then created my own repository for the project.
+**** I pulled the work from the Tech Monterrey Gitlab and I then created my own repository for the project.
 I Created my assets folder and my image folder.
 Within my assets folder, I added my Html files and my CSS files to have things in order.